badfun/custom-post-type-auto-menu/readme.txt

 == Known Issues ==

+* Ampersands and other HTML entites in titles can sometimes have curious results, such as multiple menu items.
 * After a custom post type post has been published, if it is downgraded to 'draft' the item stays in the menu.
 * Bulk trashing custom post types will leave the menu items behind.
+Trash custom post types one at a time and it works fine.
 * Menu items can not have the same name, even if attached to different menus.

 == Acknowledgements ==